 How long will it last?

-The LG G7 ThinQ will likely last you two to three years.
+The LG G7 ThinQ will last you two to three years.
 You should nab a case to protect it from accidental drops, but the phone’s IP68 water-resistance rating means it should survive dips in water.
 LG has opened a new software update center, promising timely updates not just for new Android version and security updates, but for adding new features to the phone.
 We’ll have to wait and see if the company delivers, but you should get the next two version upgrades of Android.

 Should you buy it?